-Shepherd’s Pie prepared in old way, but with modern-day products (1961) By Cecily Brownstone Among my collection of old cookbooks is one called “What to
+Shepherd’s Pie prepared in old way, but with modern-day products (1961) By Cecily Brownstone Among my collection of old cookbooks is one called “What to Do With

 Ellice Serena Prescribes a Dinner Suited to Stomachs Tried by the Thanksgiving and Christmas Festivities — How to Make and Serve the Various Dishes.
-The stomach is
+The stomach is perhaps a

 After an outdoorsy afternoon, bring the party inside.
 Settle down to something warming.
 Any of these delicious dishes will do fine.
 They’re super easy because you make them with onion soup mix.